 Pursuant to Section 300.1, one of the purposes of the Individuals with Disabilities Education Act (IDEA, 2004) is to ensure that all children with disabilities have available to them a free appropriate public education (FAPE) that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living.

 Transition Services Requirements

-Pursuant to state statute, transition services are required beginning not later than the first individualized education program (IEP) to be in effect when the child turns 14 (with the diagnoses of Autism) and beginning not later than the first IEP to be in effect when the child turns 16, or younger if determined appropriate by the planning and placement team (PPT) (for all other primary disability categories), and updated annually thereafter.
+Pursuant to state statute, effective July 1, 2021, transition services are required for each child requiring special education beginning not later than the first individualized education program (IEP) to be in effect when such child turns 14 years of age, or younger if determined appropriate by the planning and placement team (PPT), and updated annually thereafter.

-The IEP shall include (A) Appropriate measurable postsecondary goals based upon age appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and (B) the transition services, including courses of study), needed to assist the child in reaching those goals.
+The IEP shall include (A) Appropriate measurable postsecondary goals based upon age appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and (B) the transition services, including courses of study, needed to assist such child in reaching those goals.

 Transition Services means a coordinated set of activities for a child with a disability that: